How to Include Students With Disabilities in the Classroom

 3. Teach Your Child That Everyone Is Different

-4. Emphasize That Just Because Someone Has a Physical Disability Doesn’t Mean They Can’t Do Something
+4. Emphasize That Disability Doesn’t Mean Children Can’t Join In

 5. Teach Patience